This post may contain affiliate links. Please read our disclosure policy.

 How does gumbo differ from jambalaya?

-You can store your gumbo in an airtight container in the fridge for up to 3 days.
-To freeze, let the gumbo cool completely before transferring it to a freezer-safe container—separate from the rice.
-It will keep for up to 3 months.
-Thaw it overnight in the fridge and reheat on the stovetop or microwave.
+Store gumbo in an airtight container in the fridge for up to 3 days.
+For longer storage, freeze it (separate from the rice) in a freezer-safe container for up to 3 months.
+Thaw overnight in the fridge and reheat on the stovetop or microwave.

 Ways To Use Leftover Ingredients